vegaprotocol/specs/specs/0000-Ethereum_Bridge_Spec.md

   * A valid multisig bundle can not be passed to the setMinimum function for a token that is not whitelisted
   * An Ethereum Address can call the deposit function and successfully deposit any whitelisted token, as long as it is above the minimum size deposit
   * A deposit call with a blacklisted token is rejected
-  * A deposit call with a non-whitelisted token is rejected
   * A deposit call with a whitelisted token that is below the minimum size is rejected

 ## Withdraw